25 Breastfeeding Questions and Answers

 3. Why do some lactating moms yield more breastmilk than others?

-According to doctors, different breasts can have diverse storage capacity.
+According to doctors, different breasts can have diverse storage capacities.
 Moreover, the quantity of milk supply is subject to mammary tissue.
 But moms need not worry unnecessarily.
-Normally lactating mothers are capable of producing what their baby requires.
+Normally, lactating mothers are capable of producing what their baby requires.
+The supply of breast milk is also stimulated by breastfeeding and pumping.
+The more you breastfeed or pump breast milk, the more you’ll stimulate your breasts to produce milk (2).
 However, if you suspect your milk supply is low, seek expert guidance to prevent the reduction of milk production.

 4. Shouldn’t breastfeeding be easy?

 Breastfeeding is considered the most natural thing.
 But it may not be easy for everyone, mainly in the first few weeks after delivery.
 It is an acquired skill which nursing moms are required to learn with patience and practice.
-For some, the initial stages can be uncomfortable and painful, especially when they may coping with postpartum issues.
+While for some moms, it may come as an easy affair, others may take some time to get used to it (3).
+For some, the initial stages can be uncomfortable and painful, especially when they may be coping with postpartum issues.
 Breastfeeding usually does become easier with time and experience.

 5. Is my baby truly drinking?

-A baby may remain at the breast sometimes but not just for nutritional reasons.
+A baby may remain in the breast sometimes, but not just for nutritional reasons.
 Some babies seek comfort from suckling the breast.
 They may nurse for long periods and use the breast as a pacifier.
-In case you are unsure whether your baby is truly nursing, check for certain things such as his jaw moving up and down when he sucks, whether he’s swallowing, if the breast is feeling lighter after feeding, and so on.
+In case you are unsure whether your baby is truly nursing, check for certain things, such as his jaw moving up and down when he sucks, whether he’s pausing for swallowing, if the breast is feeling lighter after feeding, and so on, as suggested by the NHS (4).
+You can learn whether your baby is feeding properly by checking their diapers.
+The more the baby feeds, the more they soil the diapers with pee and poo (5).

 6. Am I producing sufficient milk for my baby?

 Most women commonly worry if they are producing enough milk.
-You can take note of a few signs such as:
+You can take note of a few signs from the American Pregnancy Association (6):

 - If your newborn has 7 to 8 wet nappies per day